mikkemakk/sc-facebook-hack-presentation/README.md

 # SoundCloud API presentation

-A slide deck to present the SoundCloud API
+A slide deck to present the SoundCloud API.

 ## How to use